PřF:M6800 Calculus of Variations - Course Information

 - A history of analysis.
 Edited by Hans Niels Jahnke.
 Providence: American Mathematical Society, 2003. ix, 422 s.
 ISBN 0-8218-2623-9. info

-- Two-hour written final exam (it is needed to reach at least 50 % of points) with oral evaluation of the exam with each student.
+- Two-hour written final exam with.
+Oral evaluation of the exam with each student.

 - Language of instruction